Kenneth Gainwell Player Prop Bets for NFL Week 17 - Philadelphia vs. Washington - NewsBreak

 Matchup vs. Washington

-- In his single career matchup against the Football Team, Gainwell finished with zero rushing yards, 13.5 fewer yards than his over/under in Sunday's game.
+- In his one career matchups, Gainwell finished with zero rushing yards versus the Football Team, 16.5 fewer than his over/under in Sunday's game.

-- Gainwell did not have a touchdown run in that game against the Football Team.
+- Gainwell did not have a touchdown run in that outing against the Football Team.

-- Conceding 104.2 rushing yards per game, the Football Team have the eighth-ranked run defense in the NFL.
+- The Football Team give up 104.2 yards per game on the ground, the NFL's eighth-ranked rush defense.

-- This season the Football Team are ranked seventh in the NFL in rushing touchdowns conceded (12).
+- This season the Football Team have allowed 12 rushing TDs.
+They are ranked seventh in the NFL in that category.

 Recent Performances